 Bag It — Take a sneak peek

 This is the first three minutes of documentary film BAG IT.
-This film examines the impact of plastics on the environment, marine animals and human health.
+This film examines the impact of plastics on the environment, marine animals and human health, along with a number of other environmental issues.

 Interested folks could ask their local library to purchase it at the institutional price.
 Then everyone in your community would have access to the film.
 (Most distributors offer discounts for public libraries.)